 5. Important by Inigo Ropner

 Inigo Ropner wanted to break down the taboo nature that surrounds pornography by educating people on the many unspoken benefits it can have on society.
-The clever designs are focused around several abstract illustrations that translate into Kama Sutra.
+The clever designs are focused on several abstract illustrations that translate into Kama Sutra.

 6. Little Chef by Jasmine O'Dell